Laparoscopic Robotic Surgery Kansas City

-During a Robotic-assisted hysterectomy the surgeon will make several small incisions (surgical cuts) on your abdomen.
-A laparoscope, (a tube-like instrument with a camera) will be placed into your abdomen.
-The tool is connected to a video camera and television that allows your surgeon to see the inside of your abdomen.
+During a Robotic-assisted hysterectomy, the surgeon will make several small incisions (surgical cuts) on your abdomen.
+A laparoscope (a tube-like instrument with a camera) will be placed into your abdomen.
+The tool is connected to a video camera and television that allow your surgeon to see the inside of your abdomen.
 Gas (carbon dioxide) will be pumped into your abdomen to create space, which gives your surgeon more room to perform the surgery.
-Tiny tools will also be inserted into the incisions on your abdomen.
+Tiny tools will also be inserted into the incisions in your abdomen.
 The surgeon uses a robot as a tool to do the surgery.
 Your surgeon sits at a console with a 3-dimensional view of the surgical site.
 They do the surgery from there, using a robot that they control.

 The surgeon removes your uterus and cervix through your vagina, if possible.
 If your uterus or cervix can’t be removed through your vagina, your surgeon will make one of your incisions larger and remove the organs from there.
 Your incisions will be closed with sutures (stitches).
 In some cases, the cervix is left in place.
 Your surgeon will discuss the implications of this approach, including its risks and benefits.

 Depending on your surgery, one or both of your ovaries and fallopian tubes may be removed.
 This is called a salpingo-oophorectomy.
 If both ovaries are removed, you will go into menopause if you have not already.
 If you have already gone through menopause, you should not notice any changes.
 If you have not started menopause, you may experience common symptoms, including night sweats, hot flashes, and vaginal dryness.
 Speak with your doctor about ways to manage these symptoms.